johngouk/scienceoxford-project2025/README.md

 * all contained a box or something produced by 3D printing or laser cutting

 ## Hardware Instructions ##

+The software is configured to use:

+*	A LCD1602 with a PCF8574 I2C backpack that reduces the required pin count, attached to GPIO18 (SCL) and GPIO19 (SDA), using I2C address 0x27

+  	The LCD1602 backlight requires a 5V power supply.
+I used the 5V pin on the ESP to power the LCD backpack, and fortunately the ESP was 5V-tolerant on its pins (Wemos-style D1 MINI Pro from AliExpress). **Be cautious about applying 5V from the backpack to any of your ESP's pins!**

+*	One or more DS18B20s, attached using the non-parasitic power mode to GPIO26

+You'll have to consult your own ESP dev board instructions to work out which Dx pins are attached to which actual Espressif GPIOnn pins.
 ## Software Instructions ##

 1. Clone the repository or download everything onto your computer